top of page

 COGS, or Cost of items Sold, refers to the direct costs associated with manufacturing the items or services that your company sells.
 COGS in the construction sector comprises expenses such as materials, direct labor, subcontractor fees, and even project-related overhead costs.
 Correctly calculating COGS guarantees that your financial reports accurately represent your company's profitability and helps you avoid IRS investigation.

-How Does COGS Affect Your Taxes?
+How Does COGS Affect Your Taxes and Income Statement?

 When filing taxes, deduct COGS from revenue to calculate gross profit.
 This impacts your taxable income and, eventually, your tax liability.
 If COGS is not calculated correctly, you risk overstating your expenses, which could result in an IRS examination for false reporting or tax fraud.